reframe-hpc/reframe/docs/tutorial.md

 ```

 The `extractsingle()` sanity function extracts some information from a single occurrence (by default the first) of a pattern in a filename.
-In our case, this function will extract the `norm` [group](https://docs.python.org/3.6/library/re.html#regular-expression-syntax) from the match of the regular expression `r'The L2 norm of the resulting vector is:\s+(?P<norm>\S+)'` in standard output, it will convert it to float and it will return it.
+In our case, this function will extract the `norm` [capturing group](https://docs.python.org/3.6/library/re.html#regular-expression-syntax) from the match of the regular expression `r'The L2 norm of the resulting vector is:\s+(?P<norm>\S+)'` in standard output, it will convert it to float and it will return it.
-Unnamed groups in regular expressions are also supported, which you can reference them by their group number.
+Unnamed capturing groups in regular expressions are also supported, which you can reference by their group number.
 For example, we could have written the same statement as follows:

 ```python